dead-summer/math-notes/notes/ScientificComputing/ch4-iterative-methods-linsys/abstract-framework-and-spectral-radius.typ

 If $a > 0 , p$ should satisfy $p > a \/ 2$ ; if $a < 0 , p$ should satisfy $p < a \/ 2$ .
 To emphasize the importance of the condition, we put the condition as a theorem.

 #thm[
-For the iteration (7) to converge,the parameter $p$ should be chosen to satisfy the condition below
+For the iteration (@eq:7) to converge, the parameter $p$ should be chosen to satisfy the condition below

 $ cases(
 p > a \/ 2 \, & "if" a > 0,